13 Graphical Exploration of Data

 ||Drag to rotate the 3D graph in an arbitrary direction.

 Hovering on a 3D graph while pressing "R" changes the Pointer tool to a .
 Press other keys, as needed, and drag with your mouse.

 ||Rotate the 3D graph around the X axis.

 ||Rotate the 3D graph around the Y axis.

 ||Rotate the 3D graph around the Z axis.

 Reading Coordinate Values and Distances

 Tools toolbar (View: Toolbars).
 There is a related tool -- Vertical Cursor -- available from the Gadgets menu.

-Origin provides several tools to aid in graphical exploration of your data plots.
+Origin provides several tools to aid in labeling and graphical exploration of your data plots.
 Most of these tools are available from the

 The Screen Reader tool